HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 # Data Replication Strategy & Tool

 - **Status:** Active
-- **Last Modified:** 2023-09-07
+- **Last Modified:** 2023-09-14
 - **Related Issue:** [#322](https://github.com/HHS/grants-equity/issues/322)
 - **Deciders:** Lucas Brown, Billy Daly, Sammy Steiner, Daphne Gold, Aaron Couch
 - **Tags:** Hosting, Infrastructure, Database

 ## Context and Problem Statement

-The Beta.Grants.Gov platform will need to consume data and apply additional load to the database that the database was not planned to support.
+The Beta.Grants.Gov platform will need to consume live data and apply additional load to the database that the production database was not planned to support.
 Therefore, we will replicate the data for the Beta.Grants.Gov work so it will have a negligible impact on the database for replication related tasks and still provide up-to-date production data.

 ## Decision Drivers